Snapchat/KeyDB-docs/docs/lru-cache.md

 +--------+------------+------------+------------+------------+------------+
 ```

 So basically the factor is a trade off between better distinguishing items with low accesses VS distinguishing items with high accesses.
-More informations are available in the example `redis.conf` file self documenting comments.
+More informations are available in the example `keydb.conf` file self documenting comments.

 Since LFU is a new feature, we'll appreciate any feedback about how it performs in your use case compared to LRU.